Baccalaureate to Medicine and Research (B2MR)

 Mission

-The mission of the University of Colorado Anschutz Medical Campus B2MR Program is to provide multi-dimensional mentoring and research training in biomedical research for underrepresented post-baccalaureate students to succeed in top-tier MD or MD-PhD programs.
+The mission of the University of Colorado Anschutz Medical Campus B2MR Program is to provide multi-dimensional mentoring and research training in biomedical research for post-baccalaureate students to succeed in top-tier MD or MD-PhD programs.

 To achieve this mission, B2MR Program trainees will: